Packing List & Climate

 Provided here is a suggested packing list which can be used as a starting point.

 Generally, participants should pack as lightly as possible while remembering to bring essential items.
 This is not an easy task, so we recommend not waiting until the night before to begin packing.
 We suggest not over-packing, as rooms may be smaller by American standards.

 Here are some items to consider about Melbourne's culture and weather while packing:

 Melbourne has a reputation for its changeable weather.
 A tip for any visitor is to be prepared for anything – take an umbrella and wear layers that can be added or removed as needed.
 Keep in mind that the N.U.in Australia program begins during Australia’s winter season and it will get progressively warmer throughout the semester.
 We recommend packing layers for the winter and spring.
 Typical American summer clothing, for warmer days, is also acceptable in Australian culture.

-The weather in Melbourne can be variable, especially during Winter and Spring.
+REMEMBER: Students will be in Australia during WINTER AND EARLY SPRING.
+The weather in Melbourne can be variable, especially during these seasons.
 Expect warm and cool, rainy and dry, windy and calm all in one day during these times.

 |Month||Avg.
 Low||Avg.
 High||Avg.
 Precipitation|

 Other items to consider while abroad in Australia:

 An adapter is a device that will allows American appliances to be plugged into Australian outlets.
 They can be purchased at any electronics store for about $5.
 Participants may want to consider buying a universal adapter for use outside of Australia if they are planning to travel during breaks, however, the Australian adapter can also be used in New Zealand.